If you have a question about your Child’s Accident Claim* contact us through the call back form, call or email and start your claim today.

 What is the time limit for child claims?

-Unlike Personal Injury Compensation law for adults (who have 2 years from the date of injury to issue a claim) a parent or guardian can commence the compensation claim for the child 2 years from the date of their 18th birthday rather than in normal cases 2 years from ‘date of knowledge’.
+Unlike Personal Injury law for adults (who have 2 years from the date of injury to issue a claim) a parent or guardian can commence the injury claim for the child 2 years from the date of their 18th birthday rather than in normal cases 2 years from ‘date of knowledge’.
 So if a potential claimant was a baby or infant at the time of injury, although we don’t recommend waiting this long, legal action can be taken up to their 20th birthday.
 With all personal injury claims we advise seeking legal advice as soon as possible.
 This law is in place for children as it’s not always possible to define the long term physical or psychological consequences of the injury the infant has suffered until they have reached maturity.

-What happens the compensation claim?
+What happens the injury claim?

 At Synnott Lawline Solicitors we specialise in PIAB applications.
 We provide expert advice throughout the entire process and ensure that each and every client receives our full care and attention.
 We ensure that the Board adheres to the time limits imposed on it and deal with all queries from the Board on your behalf.